 This is a well argued review article making the case that a single basket mitigation policy is not justified by the science.
 It clearly represents current literature and thinking on the subject.
 It is well written and informative.

 The argument is somewhat one-sided but I think this adds interest rather than distracts from the work, so I do not recommend making changes to address this.

+Thank you

 Any mitigation depends on the policy objective and I think they paper could benefit by clearly stating this.
 It comes across as if mitigation is only dependent on physical science, whereas social issues such as how much regard we put in future generations - are just as important.

+Added in the introduction

 Some of the figure choices seemed odd.
 I didn’t really see the point of figure 1 or figure 5.